charmalt/final-project-pop/README.md

 ## Deployment

 This application was not deployed due to the fact that it required the hosting service to provide a static IP and port as well as a TCP connection so that clients could connect.
-We investigated hosting it on an Amazon EC2 instance however these challenges meant it would have taken to long to deploy and it was not a key requirement for the project.
+We investigated hosting it on an Amazon EC2 instance however these challenges meant it would have taken too long to deploy and it was not a key requirement for the project.

 ## Further development

 The main areas for improvement that we have identified are:

 * Implementing the full POP3 handshake with PASSWORD
+* Implementing a full user authentication service with user table in the database and hashed passwords (We developed some of this functionality but de-prioritised it.)
 * Error handling on the server and within the POPClientHandshake
 * Enforcing a strict ordering of commands within the handshake
 * Simplifying the handshake to remove the if/else statement